 Test Automation Framework Design is defined as an organization’s way of doing things or a structure that is created to provide support to an entity that could further expand in future.
 In the software domain, it is a widely accepted practice to follow a set of standards that would lead to the successful execution of software projects.
 The scripts are designed and executed within a test automation framework.

 The key factors that are to be kept in mind by the tester while developing a test automation framework are discussed in detail below.
 Let’s explore the major factors in detail.

-3. Library: Library should contain the external connections such as databases, application & generic functions as well as all the reusable components.
-Testers should have the access only to the implemented libraries and tests should be performed by invoking these libraries.
+3. Library: The library should contain external connections such as databases, applications & generic functions as well as all the reusable components.
+Testers should have access only to the implemented libraries and tests should be performed by invoking these libraries.

 4. Scripting Standards: Coding standards are always needed to be maintained across the test automation framework.
 This will help in maintaining the code consistency and will discourage the individual scripting practices thus making it easier for software testers and developers to interpret.

 5. Well Organized Framework: The automation framework should be well organized so that it can be understood easily.
-Organized framework provides an easier way to expand and maintain resources, test cases, configurations, input test data and utility functions.
-It provides support for addition of new features and easy integration with automation tools and third party tools etc.
+An organized framework provides an easier way to expand and maintain resources, test cases, configurations, input test data and utility functions.
+It provides support for the addition of new features and easy integration with automation tools and third-party tools etc.